keptn-hotday-2021/keptn-hotday-2021/README.md

 ## What has been installed?

+- Docker
 - MicroK8s: a small Kubernetes distribution
-- Keptn
+- Keptn (control-plane + execuption-plane)
-- Unleash
+- Unleash feature toggle framework
 - Dynatrace OneAgent
-- Docker
 - Sockshop (carts micro service) with multi-stage pipeline
-- Gitea - our UI for Git! (check the installation logs)
+- Gitea - our UI for Git (check the installation logs)
 - A simple welcome website (check the installation logs)

 ## Clone needed resources